SyrusKyury/Peaceful-Farm/README.md

 **Client**:
 - Python3
-- Requests library `pip install requests`

 ## Getting started
 ### Server
 To start using **Peaceful Farm**, you need to launch the server.
-This can be achieved by running one of the following commands in the `/server` directory:
+This can be achieved by running one of the following commands in the project directory:

 ```bash